SahithiPoladi/eCultivation/README.md

 Technology Used : Java, XML, PHP

-Platform Used : Android Studio for Java and XML and 000webhost for database.
+Platform Used : Android Studio for Java, XML and 000webhost for database.

 E-cultivation is an application which enhances the livelihood of farming communities in villages